 - The rules of conduct will be distributed to all students at the beginning of each classroom according to the procedures stated in the school discipline plan.
 The Principal may ask the parents to sign a form indicating that they have reviewed the rules of conduct with their children.

-- The OAS board members will develop a plan to assist a student.
+- The OA board members will develop a plan to assist a student.
 To do this effectively, parents are welcome to be active partners with the school.
 A teacher may invite parents to attend the meeting to discuss their concerns or the school may have concerns.
 At the meeting, they will discuss the services that might assist the student such as extended time to complete tasks, after-school homework group, a behavior plan, tutoring, and other services.

-- Crying, screaming, yelling, kicking, and hitting would not be allowed in the classroom and anywhere at the OAS campus.
+- Crying, screaming, yelling, kicking, and hitting would not be allowed in the classroom and anywhere at the OA campus.
 Student, who cannot control her /his behavior or hurt another student, will be withdrawn from the program and may try again in the same year after a reasonable amount of time.

 - Any staff who directly receives information about conduct that might constitute bullying shall immediately report it to the principal.